KCEALLC/Calculate-your-budget/README.md

 # Calculate-your-budget
 Budget Calculator built with JavaScript

-Calculate you spending with a simple budget calculator.
+Calculate your spending with a simple budget calculator.

 ![Calculate Your Budget](/imgs/calculatebudget.JPG)